swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ```

 With the help of DVC, they can also easily reproduce your experiment and, thanks
-to caching, only the required steps will be executed.
+to caching, only the required steps will be executed:

 ```sh title="Execute the following command(s) in a terminal"
 # Execute the pipeline